No-Trade-No-Life/Yuan/README.md

 We've introduced a time-series data collection scheduler: [@yuants/series-collector](apps/series-collector) - A universal time-series data collector that uses CronJob scheduled tasks to fetch data from various providers and store it in databases.
 Simply add a record to the `series_collecting_task` table in the database, and the collector will automatically fetch and store the data periodically.

-Previously, we built several more specialized applications for data collection, but these are now deprecated as we've consolidated them into `series-collector`.
-You can use `series-collector` to collect any time-series data.

-- [@yuants/app-market-data-collector](apps/market-data-collector) Deploys a terminal as a market data collection service that continuously gathers market data from market terminals.
-- [@yuants/app-data-collector](apps/data-collector) Deploys a terminal as a general data collection service that continuously collects series data from data providers.
-This is the generalized version of the market data collector, capable of collecting any data series.

 #### Service Providers

 Service providers act as connectors to external systems that interact with Yuan.
 These systems operate independently and generate new data autonomously.